 Lori Lemmon is an integrated customer communications manager for UPS.
 As a passionate advocate for the company's customers over the last 23 years, she applies her expertise in marketing and communications to manage communications with customers during crisis events.
 Lori also oversees a team responsible for communications about UPS services and technology products and directs UPS's sponsorship of organizations for women business leaders including Women Presidents' Organization (WPO) and the National Association of Women Business Owners (NAWBO).
 Past roles at UPS include recruiting MBAs for marketing and leading UPS's 2007 Centennial celebration.
 She holds a master's in telecommunications from Indiana University and an MBA from the College of William & Mary.

 Dr. Ken Lindeman has focused on building the Academic Sustainability Program at Florida Institute of Technology since 2010.
 The curriculum includes rigorous interdisciplinary education and student senior projects that emphasize applied management experience on and off campus.
-In 2017, F.I.T. will exceed 100 graduates of the sustainability major and minor programs.
+In 2017, Florida Tech will exceed 100 graduates of the sustainability major and minor programs.
 Ken has worked since the 1980s on another passion: the sustainable management of coastal lands and fisheries affected by human disturbances including climate change.
 This work requires interdisciplinary combinations of biological, physical and social sciences.
 Geographic foci include: a) the Southeast U.S. and b) the northwest Caribbean and Mesoamerica, with work in Spanish in multiple Latin American countries.
 He has had more than 70 conservation research articles from his work published in 20 different science and policy journals.
 Ken has also co-authored three books published by the Smithsonian Institution Press, Duke University Press and Sigma Press.

-Beth Merrick has been a cast member with the Walt Disney Company for 23 years, including 14 as a recruiter with the Parks and Resorts division.
+Beth Merrick has been a cast member with the Walt Disney Company for 24 years, including 15 as a recruiter with the Parks and Resorts division.
 Her story began with her opportunity to work as a tour guide at the Magic Kingdom after college.
 This was very exciting because her father also worked as a Disney cast member on the opening team of Epcot.
 Her career has included time in theme park guest relations and resorts concierge, as well as management roles in parks and resorts and workforce management.
-Some highlights Beth is most proud of include: writing and creating the orientation program for the Magic Kingdom cast members, "Once Upon a Time is Now"; opening team for the first "Mickey's Not So Scary Halloween Party"; part of the events team for the "Remember the Magic" 25th Anniversary Celebration of the Magic Kingdom; many company and local volunteer events; and being the recipient of the Recruiter of the Year Award for the National Hispanic Corporate Achievers.
+Some highlights Beth is most proud of include writing and creating the orientation program for the Magic Kingdom cast members, "Once Upon a Time is Now"; opening team for the first "Mickey's Not So Scary Halloween Party"; part of the events team for the "Remember the Magic" 25th Anniversary Celebration of the Magic Kingdom; many company and local volunteer events; and being the recipient of the Recruiter of the Year Award for the National Hispanic Corporate Achievers.
 Beth currently supports recruitment for the sales and marketing and new vacation operations segments.